noaione/yuusha-shoukan-ln/sources/v13/chapter6x1.md

 toc: true
 ---

-# Intermission: Shallow Vernal—Diverted Future
+# Intermission: Shallow Vernal — Diverted Future

 It happened in the 1020 years after the signing of the Treaty of Friendship... the year of the 102th Festival of Heroes.
 The Summoning of someone from another